 Additional Information

-The Company Sony Corporation (United States), is listed on NYSE with a market cap of $ 170.29 Billions, having an equity of $ 54.06 Billions.
+Sony Corporation (United States) is listed on the NYSE and has a market capitalization of $127.81 Billions, with shareholders equity totaling $54.64 Billions.